BrettLoewen/Comp-2600-A2/README.md

    - You can use GitHub's guide to writing [found here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax), the Markdown guide in the [Further Resources](#further-resources), or any other online Markdown tutorial for information on how to write with Markdown.

 > [!NOTE]
-> According to Etter, lightweight markup languages such as Markdown are the best way to write documentation because they are human-readable, easy to learn, and easy to version control, all of which are important qualities of documentation.
+> According to Etter's principle of Use Lightweight Markup, lightweight markup languages such as Markdown are the best way to write documentation because they are human-readable, easy to learn, and easy to version control, all of which are important qualities of documentation.
 For these reasons, and because Markdown is the most widely used markup language, we will be using Markdown in this guide.

 ### Creating the Site

 To host your resume online, this guide will walk you through using the static site generator Hugo.
 This section covers creating the site's project on your computer and the following section will cover publishing the site.

 > [!NOTE]
-> According to Etter, documentation should be hosted on a website to avoid it getting outdated or ignored.
+> According to Etter's principles of Build a Website and Make Static Websites, documentation should be hosted on a website to avoid it getting outdated or ignored.
 To do this, he reccommends static sites, and using tools to generate them, because they are a simple and effective way to host content.

 1. Run the following commands one-by-one to create a new site using Hugo, replacing `<PROJECT NAME>` with what you want to name the directory for the site:
    - Create the directory for the project: